 - Your Replit App from Part 1

-- An Apple Developer account ($99/year) if publishing to iOS
+- An Apple Developer account ($99/year) for iOS preview builds and App Store submission

 - An iPhone (for iOS deployment)